A Call to Action: Protecting and restoring nature must become a collective mission.

 Drought

 Record droughts in South America have led to water rations and planned power outages — upending lives and economies.
-The 2024 droughts were extensive, occurring roughly from the province of Córdoba in north-central Argentina to the continent’s northern tip, according to the U.S. National Oceanic and Atmospheric Administration.
-In 2024, local conservation partners in Ecuador, for example, had to delay tree planting after a prolonged dry spell and late arrival of seasonal rains.
+The 2024 droughts were particularly extensive, leading to parched crops, disrupted transportation networks, and interrupted hydroelectric power generation in parts of Brazil, Bolivia, Colombia, Ecuador, Peru, and Venezuela.
+Local conservation partners in Ecuador had to delay tree planting after a prolonged dry spell and late arrival of seasonal rains.
 In light of these challenges, Global Forest Generation recently launched a water monitoring program to provide much-needed and unprecedented understanding of how much water is retained from our high Andean reforestation efforts.
-While still at an early stage, we are pilot testing with three conservation partner organizations and will continue to report on findings.
+Initial findings from pilot projects in Peru, Bolivia, and Ecuador show that forest restoration improved watershed function, supporting both local biodiversity and downstream water users.

 Deforestation